Volvo V60 Recharge hybrid range, MPG, CO2 & charging

 |Model||Fuel economy||CO2 emissions||Electric range||Wallbox charge time|

 Charging is crucial with the V60 Recharge hybrid: keep its battery topped-up and use only electric power for short journeys, and you may be able to go weeks without visiting a petrol station.
-Best of all, charge times are quick – even from a conventional domestic socket, meaning you can maximise your car's electric potential in no time at all.
+Best of all, charge times are quick – even from a conventional domestic socket, meaning you can maximise your car's electric potential without too much hassle.

 Volvo V60 Recharge hybrid range, MPG & CO2 emissions

 The V60 hybrid's charging time is largely determined by its 3.7kW on-board charger – there's no option to upgrade this to 7.4kW like you might on a Peugeot 508 Hybrid.
 However, if you intend just to plug in when you get home every evening, this shouldn't be cause for concern.
-So, while you can fork out extra for a Type 2 charging cable and home wallbox to boost the 100% recharge time to five hours (compared to eight from a standard domestic socket), that's as good as it gets – using a public rapid charger won't top you up any faster.
+So, while you can fork out extra for a Type 2 charging cable and home wallbox to boost the 100% recharge time to five hours (compared to eight from a standard domestic socket), that's as good as it gets – using a public rapid charger won't top up the battery any faster.

 In This Review